Text area

 />

 Same as when using native inputs in React, TextArea can be used as a controlled or uncontrolled component.
-By default, TextArea is uncontrolled and lets you define its default value using the defaultValue property.
+By default, TextArea is uncontrolled and allows you to define its default value using the defaultValue property.
 In this case, all change events are handled automatically.
-This approach is helpful when you're pre-filling a form from a data source, but you don't need to control the further behavior of the input.
+This approach is helpful when pre-filling a form from a data source, but you don't need to control the further behavior of the input.

 <TextArea